 Oh, and the place had electric heat that not only wasn’t included with the rent, it was totally unreliable.
 Oh, it generated heat for sure, but there was no reliable way to regulate that heat.
 I quickly discovered my first autumn in there that it was best to turn the heat off completely before I went to work, lest I leave it on while away and come home afterward to a place that’s hotter than Arizona in the summertime, not to mention getting hit with an electric bill that would skyrocket when winter’s chill settled in.
 Yes, I did bring it up with building management, and one Saturday afternoon they sent a guy over to take a look at it, but the only thing he did was point to the setting knob and say, “Well, that’s the reason it’s not working for you: You have it turned off.”
 [Insert facepalm here]

-Yes, that place was the first place I called home here in Madison.
-But, needless to say, I couldn’t get out of there fast enough.
+Yes, that’s how it went with the first place I called home here in Madison.
+Needless to say, I couldn’t get out of there fast enough.
 So, after just under two years living there, I found a slightly bigger, slightly nicer place in the suburb of Middleton.
 That new place wasn’t perfect; for one, despite being slightly bigger than my old place, it didn’t have basement storage, which is needed for when you have a lot of stuff you don’t want to keep upstairs (like, say, a Christmas tree).
 But at least it did have a dining area (so that I didn’t have to eat dinner in the living room) along with slightly bigger closet space.
 Oh, and heat was manageable (and reliable!) and included with the rent.

 Two other bonuses about that Middleton apartment.
 Well, three actually: The apartment was much closer to my place of employment than my south side apartment, which meant for a shorter drive to work, or an easier bus ride if I wanted to give my car a rest.
 Plus, the complex had an outdoor swimming pool that was open from Memorial Day to Labor Day, perfect for when you wanted to cool off on a hot summer day.

 Why do I like this apartment, you ask?
 Well, it has ample storage space downstairs, perfect for a Christmas tree, fan, extra boxes, etc. It has a cozy little dining area, perfectly capped off by a circular dining table I bought after moving in.
 It has a garage (okay, it’s a carport with garage doors attached, but you get the idea).
 Oh, and did I say it has two bedrooms?
-That’s perfect for not only my computer desk (currently made somewhat expendable by my laptop) but for Allison’s wardrobe.
+That’s perfect for not only my computer desk (somewhat expendable at the moment because of my laptop) but also for Allison’s wardrobe.
 Yes, by the time I moved in here, my my feminine attire grew big enough to deserve its own space.
 Sure, it has to share a little bit of space with my casual male attire, but it’s a great feeling to know that my feminine attire has much more room to breathe.

 If you’ve been following my Twitter account long enough, you may remember that I’ve given 140-character-friendly nicknames for the landlords who have owned my apartment building.
 Since I moved into this place 9 years ago, I’ve had 3 landlords.
 The first such landlord sold the property a couple of years after I moved in to a gentleman who, whenever I encountered him, always seemed respectable and honest to the tenants who lived here.
 He always listened to our concerns and did his best to resolve any problems we may have had.
 It’s why I referred to him on Twitter as “Mr. Landlord.”
 To wit: